adipedia/blog/_posts/2018-05-28-aditya-anand-about-me-contact.md

 ## Chatuskoti

-We once believed that the earth is flat.
-Our beliefs are our truths.
-Our truths are our beliefs.

-‘Chatuskoti’ is an ancient buddhist concept.
-It describes the nature of truth.
-Statements can be: a) True b) False c) Neither true nor false d) Both true and false.
-A four-cornered truth.

-A belief that ‘truth’ is neither universal nor absolute is powerful.
-It promotes humility and curiosity.

-We once believed that the earth is the center of the universe.
-Imagine if we stopped questioning what is ‘true’.
-It is this extraordinary quest for truth, this curiosity, that pushes the individual and the society forward.
+Buddhist philosophy has a very nuanced view of the ‘Truth’.
+One such idea is a principle called Chatuskoti.
+Chatuskoti insists that reasoning and logic go beyond true or false.
+Chatuskoti embraces the contradiction and the unknown.

+‘Truth’ is also a fluid concept.
+Everyone once believed that the earth was flat.
+Doctors used to endorse cigarettes.
+I was taught that Pluto is a planet.
+As we observe the world more closely many old truths become mistaken beliefs.

+The blog title - Chatuskoti - is a personal reminder to remember this nature of truth.
+Its contradictions and its impermanence; and that we must not forget to challenge our beliefs.
+I do this in the hope that a more curious, humble and observing mind is better suited to learn about the nature of the self and the world.

-This blog documents my journey.
-To reflect and to connect the dots.
-To seek the truth.
+This blog is a diary of my observations and beliefs.
+To reflect on my experiences and to connect the dots.
+To form new beliefs and to seek the truth.

 ## About Me